Groundwater Protection Program

 Source Water Protection Program

 The North Dakota Source Water Protection Program was developed in response to the 1996 Safe Drinking Water Act amendments that require all states to define and assess the source waters of public water systems.
 All public water systems that have wells or intakes are participants in the Source Water Protection Program.
-Three elements of the Source Water Protection Program are federally-mandated requirements and are completed by the Department of Health, while the remaining elements can be pursued voluntarily by the governing body of the public water system.
-The North Dakota Source Water Assessment Strategic Plan was approved by EPA in 1999.
+Three elements of the Source Water Protection Program are federally-mandated requirements and are completed by the Department of Environmental Quality, while the remaining elements can be pursued voluntarily by the governing body of the public water system.
+The North Dakota Source Water Assessment Strategic Plan was approved by EPA in 1999 and updated in 2018.

 Underground Injection Control Program